Not a takeaway pint to be found in Dublin after Taoiseach’s last orders

 A change in the law to ban takeaway pints would affect off-sales too, and a change in the law that affected the delivery of pints would be likely to affect supermarket deliveries that included alcohol, said the spokesman for the organisation, which represents the pub trade outside Dublin.

 “Everyone supports the Taoiseach,” he said.
-“Right now it is about hunkering down and getting the [COVID]numbers to a point where we can re-open.”
+“Right now it is about hunkering down and getting the numbers to a point where we can reopen.”